 7. Be engaged and engaging

-With honesty and genuineness be interested in other people, show approachability and warmth.
+With honesty and genuineness be interested in other people, be approachable and warm.
 Listen to understand, be empathic.
 Make people feel important, but do it with sincerity.

 8. Play outside of work